aljh/music-library/README.md

 		$ mvn package
 		$ mvn spring-boot:run

-The API is accessible on <http://localhost:8080> and can be tested via a Swagger page on  <http://localhost:8080/swagger-ui/index.html?configUrl=/api-docs/swagger-config#/>
+The API is accessible on <http://localhost:8080> and can be tested via a [Swagger page](http://localhost:8080/swagger-ui/index.html?configUrl=/api-docs/swagger-config#/)